 To complete the application you will need:

-- Copies of 2015 New York State income tax return(s) filed by you and your parent(s) or your spouse, as applicable
+- Copies of 2021 Federal and NYS Income Tax Returns filed by you and your parent(s) or your spouse, as applicable.

 - If you are a transfer student or a student with a disability under the American with Disabilities Act (ADA), an official transcript from all colleges attended.